spacemeshos/testnet-guide/main.md

 **tl;dr?
 Skip the intro** and [get started](guide/install.md)!

-**Don't like to read?** Watch the [Testnet Video Guide](#) instead.

-> This guide covers what we call `Spacemesh 0.1`.
-Spacemesh 0.1 is the first and current release of the Spacemesh software platform.
-Spacemesh 0.1 is what we currently test in an open testnet environment.
+> This guide covers what we call `Spacemesh 0.1 aka Tweedledee`.
+Spacemesh 0.1 aka Tweedledee is the first and current release of the Spacemesh software platform.
+It is what we currently test in an open testnet environment.
 We will update this guide to reflect new features of future Spacemesh software releases.

 ---